endolith/explain-commits/README.md

 # GPT Explain Commits

 This script analyzes a specific git commit or the latest commit in a repository.
-It fetches the commit message and code diffs, and sends them to OpenAI's ChatGPT for a natural language explanation.
+It fetches the commit message and code diffs, and sends them to OpenAI's ChatGPT API for a natural language explanation.

 ## Installation

 1. Clone the repository to your local machine.
-2. Install the required Python packages:
+2. Create a virtual environment using `conda`:

     ```shell
-    pip install gitpython openai python-dotenv
+    conda create --name explain_commits --file requirements.txt
     ```

-3. Create a `.env` file using the `.env.template` as a reference:
+3. Create a `.env` file in the same folder using the `.env.template` as a reference:

     ```shell
     cp .env.template .env